SSO Configuration via ADFS

 - Client Identifier: keycloak

-- Redirect URI: https://kc-yuchat.domain.com/auth/realms/yuchat/broker/ADFS/endpoint - substitute the correct realm
+- Redirect URI: https://kc-yuchat.domain.com/auth/realms/yuchat/broker/ADFS/endpoint — replace with your realm

-- Credentials: Generate a shared secret – save the secret, it will be needed later
+- Credentials: Generate a shared secret — save it, you'll need it later

 Adding server to adfs - result